 Beer Chang (chang is the Thai word for "elephant") may not be as well known in the West as Singha, but it’s immensely popular in Thailand.
 Chang is especially loved by budget travelers who spend a lot of time socializing: it's usually the cheapest of the top Thai beer brands on offer.

 Although it's won a number of awards, Chang struggled with a reputation of quality control.
 Rumors ran wild that Chang's ABV was inconsistent between bottles and could reach higher than 10 percent.
-Backpackers throughout Thailand feared the dreaded "Changover" which definitely felt like an elephant standing on one's head.
-Rather than... overindulgence, the beer recipe was usually considered the culprit.
+Rather than overindulgence, the beer recipe was usually considered the culprit.

 Chang changed the ABV and formula, releasing several variants including Chang Light, Chang Draught, and Chang Export.
 In 2015, all brands were consolidated into Chang Classic.